-The Friedrich Miescher Laboratory (FML) is a research institute of the Max Planck Society, named after Friedrich Miescher, a Swiss biologist who discovered the DNA while working in Tübingen.
-The FML is part of the Max Planck Campus Tübingen, which also hosts the Max Planck Institutes for Developmental Biology, Biological Cybernetics, and Intelligent Systems.
+The Friedrich Miescher Laboratory (FML) is a research institute of the Max Planck Society, named after Friedrich Miescher, a Swiss physician who discovered the DNA while working in Tübingen.
+The FML is part of the Max Planck Campus Tübingen, which also hosts the Max Planck Institutes for Biology Tübingen, Biological Cybernetics, and Intelligent Systems.
 The research groups at the FML work on different aspects of biology.

 The genome is constantly evolving and adapting.
 We seek to understand how adaptation is encoded in the genome and how evolution works by combining genomics, stem cell and computational methods to link DNA sequence to their evolutionary outcomes.

 We use population and functional genomic techniques to study adaptive genetic variation, regulation of gene expression, chromatin, and recombination in stickleback fish.

 We study the genetic basis of complex traits in the fruit fly Drosophila melanogaster and how the genotype–phenotype map gets re-modelled under different environmental conditions.